 Cons: More susceptible to diseases (like blackhead and coccidiosis) than chickens, so require more effort in terms of housing and environment to prevent disease in the flock.
 Game bird feed is more expensive than chicken feed, and partridges are generally not free-ranged.

 If you’ve read my post on 52 Ways to Make Money on a Small Homestead, you’ve already heard me mention the idea of raising Pigeons for meat.
 They make excellent eating, and are actually in demand with high end restaurants in many areas.
 My friend Kris at Attainable Sustainable has a good post here, on getting started with raising pigeons for meat.
 Interestingly, meat is not the only reason to raise these petite fowl – they’re also kept as racing birds, and white homing pigeons are actually rented out for release at weddings.
-While this website is based out South Africa, as I was trying to learn about the culture of pigeon racing, I found it to be one of the best online resources, with just a wealth of information about racing homing pigeons.

 Pros: Easy to keep and breed, pigeons do very well rearing their own offspring.
 They make excellent eating, and can be sold for meat.
 Homing pigeons can be raced for both pleasure and profit.
 In the right locations, there can be a market for white homing pigeons to release at weddings.